Gymnastics: Parallel bars

 Men perform on two bars set in parallel by executing a series of swings, balances, and releases that require great strength and coordination.
 The width between the bars is adjustable depending upon the actual needs of the gymnasts, and the bars are usually 2 m high.

 Horizontal bar

 A 2.8 cm thick steel bar raised 2.5 m is raised the landing area.
 The gymnast holds on to the bar and performs giant swings or giants (forward or backward revolutions around the bar in the handstand position), release skills, twists, and changes of direction.
 By using the momentum from giants and then releasing at the proper point, enough height can be achieved for spectacular dismounts, such as a triple-back salto.
-Leather grips are usually used to help maintain a grip on the bar, and to prevent rips.
+Leather grips are usually used to help maintain a grip on the bar, and to prevent rips by reducing friction on the skin.
 While training for this event, straps are often used to ensure that the gymnasts do not fall off the bar as they are learning new skills.